EricDarve/me343-cme216-winter-2021/index.md

 ## Policy for late assignments

-Extensions can be requested in advance for exceptional circumstances (e.g., travel, sickness, injury, COVID related issues) and for OAE-approved accommodations
+Extensions can be requested in advance for exceptional circumstances (e.g., travel, sickness, injury, COVID related issues) and for OAE-approved accommodations.

 Submissions after the deadline and late by at most 2 days (+48 hours after the deadline) will be accepted with a 10% penalty.
 No submissions will be accepted 2 days after the deadline.